 The best car rental deals start at under $50 per day with taxes included, and are usually either budget compacts (smaller than what would be considered a compact in the United States), or “character” class cars.
 Character class vehicles are offered by a few of the larger local businesses, and are slightly older fleet cars, which still operate well yet rent at a cheap rate and can be a good value.

 A few of the vacation rental villa accommodations include the complimentary guest use of a vehicle.

-The Turks and Caicos follows the United Kingdom Highway Code, which means we drive on the left and utilise UK signage.
+The Turks and Caicos follows the United Kingdom Highway Code, which means we drive on the left and use UK signage.
 Posted speed limits are in miles per hour (MPH).

-In recent years, there has been an increase of used and new cars from the Japanese market, and these cars are left hand drive, yet the speedometers are marked in KPH.
+In recent years, there has been an increase in used and new cars from the Japanese market, and these cars are right-hand drive, yet the speedometers are marked in KPH.

-Be aware that rental companies will typically hold customers responsible for any damage that occurs when driving off road or on unpaved roads, and repair fees can be expensive in the Turks and Caicos.
+Be aware that rental companies will typically hold customers responsible for any damage that occurs when driving off-road or on unpaved roads, and repair fees can be expensive in the Turks and Caicos.
 The remote locations also carry an increased crime risk.
-See Safety and Crime.
+See Safety & Crime.